gkapfham/codepalousa2021-presentation-typer/slides.md

 <div>

-# Benefits
+# Poetry

-- *Fail-fast* : quickly catch errors before running Python programs
+- *Environments* : manage dependencies in isolation
-- *Tooling* : text editors signal problems to programmers
+- *Package* : create a stand-alone executable application
-- *Understanding* : developers understand the structure of data
+- *Publish* : expedite the release of program to PyPI

 </div>